 Warehousing is one of the critical supply chain functions that deal with the arrangement of suitable space for storing goods.
 Space is a precious commodity, and one must use it judiciously.
 Using more space for a longer duration can result in increased product costs.
 This is why inventory control is a critical part of the logistics function.
 Items must be purchased and produced so that they don’t stay in storage for a longer time.
 This requires a keen eye on available stocks and pending orders.

 Supply Chain Management Centers Around Five Main Functions:

 Supply chain management maintains the balance between the demand and supply and involves activities right from procurement of materials and converting them into finished goods to ensuring delivery at the right time to reach the end-consumer.
 Hence, supply chain management is the lifeline of an organization.
-It needs to be really efficient to keep the operations running like a well-oiled machine.
-A streamlined supply chain management chain can enhance customer relationship, lower down operational costs.
+It needs to be efficient to keep the operations running like a well-oiled machine.
+A streamlined supply chain management can enhance customer relationships, lower down operational costs.